Architecture

 - Bird's-eye —

-lsthe root for an overview - Plan — LLM generates a navigation plan based on keyword index hits
+lsthe root for an overview - Plan — LLM generates a navigation plan based on keyword index hits + acceleration data

 - Navigate — Loop: LLM selects command → execute → observe result → repeat